Keksuccino/docs_fancymenu/docs/data-storage-locations.md

 | [Listener](./listeners) instances and action scripts | `<game-directory>/config/fancymenu/listener_instances.txt` |
 | [Schedulers](./schedulers) | `<game-directory>/config/fancymenu/scheduler_instances.txt` |

+`customizablemenus.txt` is managed by the **Current Screen Customization** toggle and stores concrete screen class identifiers.
+Do not add [Universal Layout](./universal-layouts) identifiers; FancyMenu ignores them when loading the file.

 On a dedicated server, the two FM Data files are relative to that server's game root.
 Other client-owned configuration and resources belong in each player's instance.

 # Persistent Runtime State